-Experience with and application of social service principles and concepts in a selected community agency.
-Prerequisite: Completion of SW 344 with a grade of "B" or higher before starting internship, or instructor permission.
+This internship course provides an introductory experiential learning with and application of social service principles and concepts in a community-based agency.
+Prerequisite: Completion of SW 340 with a grade of "B" or higher before starting internship, or instructor permission.
 Must be taken concurrently with SW 391.
 May be repeated for credit.